The United States Congress designated the Zion Wilderness (map

 to the south of the southern portion.

 Everything in Zion takes life from the Virgin River's scarce desert waters.
 Water flows, and solid rock melts into cliffs and towers.
 Landscape changes as canyons deepen to create forested highlands and lowland deserts.
 A ribbon of green marks the river's course as diverse plants and animals take shelter and thrive in this canyon oasis.
 From the beginning people sought this place, this sanctuary in the desert's dry reaches.
 The very name Zion, a Hebrew word for refuge, evokes its significance.
-But when lightning flashes water falls erupt from dry cliffs, and floods flash down waterless canyons exploding log jams, hurling boulders, croaking wild joyousness, and dancing stone and water and time.
+But when lightning flashes water falls erupt from dry cliffs, and floods flash down waterless canyons exploding log jams and hurling boulders.
 Zion is alive with movement, a river of life always here and always changing.

 In Zion, massive canyon walls ascend toward a brilliant blue sky.
 To experience Zion, you need to walk among the towering cliffs, or challenge your courage in a small narrow canyon.
 These unique sandstone cliffs range in color from cream, to pink, to red.
 They could be described as sand castles crowning desert canyons.
 Zion's unique geographic location and variety of life zones combine to create a variety of habitats for a surprising array of plant and animal species.
 Located on the Colorado Plateau, but bordering the Great Basin and Mojave Desert Provinces, Zion is home to plants from each region including cacti and desert succulents, ferns, grasses, trees, shrubs and wildflowers.
 It is also home to a variety of mammals, birds, reptiles and insects.
 Differences in elevation encourage this diversity; mule deer and turkey wander forested plateaus; bighorn sheep and juniper prosper in canyons.
 Threatened and endangered species found in Zion include the Mexican Spotted Owl, Southwest Willow Flycatcher, and Desert Tortoise.
 Rare/Special concern species include the Zion Snail, Virgin Spinedace, and Peregrine Falcon.